sefeoglu/inverserelations/README.md

-This project's paper is planned to submit for Web Conf.
+This project's paper is to submit for Web Conf.
 2026

 ## Converse (Inverse) Relation Pairs from FewRel 1.0